Student Code of Conduct

 1) Persons enrolled either full-time or part-time in classes, including when on placements that are part of their academic program;

-2) Persons who are in a program but not currently enrolled in classes;
+2) Persons who are enrolled in a program but not currently registered in classes;

-f) “Student Conduct Officer” is a person(s) who is appointed by the University to act in the role as outlined in this Code.
-The University may decide to appoint a different Student Conduct Officer(s) for the St. John’s Campus, Harlow Campus, Grenfell Campus, and/ or the Marine Institute.
+h) “Student Conduct Officer” is a person(s) who is appointed by the University to act in the role as outlined in this Code.

 a) On Campus: